 - Zendesk Suite OR Support + Chat (Team plan or higher)

 - Agent Workspace enabled.
-See Enabling and disabling the Zendesk Agent Workspace.
+See Activating and deactivating the Zendesk Agent Workspace.

 - At least one Chat-enabled agent.
 See About Staff roles in Zendesk Admin Center.